 The general characteristics of balance and proportion are given in Chapter 6.
-It is most important that the length of stem be proportional and in balance with the size of the bloom that it supports.
+It is most important that the length of the stem be proportional and in balance with the size of the bloom that it supports.
 There seems to be a tendency for exhibitors to ignore the element of balance and proportion in miniature specimens.
 It is not uncommon to see a one half-inch (1.3 cm) tall bloom riding atop an eight-inch (20.3 cm) stem.
 If these same proportions were applied to a normal hybrid tea specimen, the bloom would be perched on top of a 36-inch (91.4 cm) stem, and the distortion of balance and proportion would be obvious to all.
 Be sensitive to the element of balance and proportion when judging miniature roses.

-In judging miniatures, the element of size carries some special considerations.
-Although larger is better in the case of hybrid teas, this is not the case for miniatures.
-Conversely, neither is smaller always better in the case of miniatures.
 There is a wide variation in bloom size in the class of roses designated as miniatures.
 In judging the element of size, typical of variety is of prime importance.
 Any rose assigned to the miniature class must be neither penalized nor rewarded in the size element if the size of the bloom is typical of the variety.
 If a miniature rose specimen is smaller or larger than typical, it should be penalized to the degree of distraction that this size deviation creates.